Interventional Pain Management Eligibility Requirements

 - Residency – All applicants must have completed an Anesthesiology residency program approved by the Accreditation Council of Graduate Medical Education (ACGME), the American Osteopathic Association (AOA), or the Royal College of Physicians and Surgeons of Canada (RCPSC).

-- Training and Experience – must qualify under one of the following:
+- Training and Experience – must meet residency requirement (above) AND qualify under one of the following:

 - Hold current certification in Anesthesiology through ABMS, ABPS, or AOA, AND have been actively practicing interventional pain management for a minimum of two (2) years, OR